Vertebrate fauna of SE Asia

 In larger river systems the species is migratory, returning seasonally to its preferred spawning grounds.

 The species ranges from Thailand and parts of Indochina (particularly the Mekong River) to Peninsular Malaysia, Sumatra and Borneo.
-It is absent from Singapore.
+It is not known from Singapore.

 Fig 1 : A 15 cm specimen in a large stream at Gunung Belumut, Johor, Peninsular Malaysia.